Tips for staying hydrated at summertime events

 This article was originally published in the Renton Reporter for Renton River Days.
-We're sharing it here because it's got great advice for staying hydrated at any outdoor summer event!

 The record-breaking summer temperatures have Seattleites braced with a variety of coping mechanisms.
 As air conditioning systems and fans fly off the store shelves, it’s important to remember to stay hydrated.
 It is prime time for dehydration and if one’s not careful overhydration – both of which can become serious medical problems if not prevented or addressed accordingly.
 The 30th anniversary of Renton River Days is fast approaching, July 24th-26th, and with the latest sweltering temperatures, keeping hydrated is crucial so that everyone can enjoy the historical community event.